ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/index.md

 As Vlad Zamfir put it, this is like a miner participating in a 51% attack, causing their mining hardware to immediately burn down.

+## How POS addresses mining power {#How POS addresses mining power}

+In POW, Mining requires a lot of computing power to run different cryptographic computations to solve computing challenges.
+The energy consumed by mining leaves a significant carbon footprint.
+In addition, miners waste a lot of electricity by mining because the ASIC machines used to mine only have one function.
+Miners typically earn their income in cryptocurrencies, but often pay operating expenses such as electricity and rent in fiat currencies.
+As a result, miners' currency exchange activities have had a profound impact on the cryptocurrency market.

+The PoS algorithm solves this problem by effectively substituting staking for computing power, limiting an individual's mining power to a percentage of his ownership staked.
+This means a significant reduction in energy consumption and the manufacture of single-purpose hardware, such as ASIC machines, because they are no longer needed.

 ## Proof-of-stake and security {#pos-and-security}

 The threat of a [51% attack](https://www.investopedia.com/terms/1/51-attack.asp) still exists in proof-of-stake, but it's even more risky for the attackers.
 To do so, you'd need to control 51% of the staked ETH.
 Not only is this a lot of money, but it would probably cause ETH's value to drop.
 There's very little incentive to destroy the value of a currency you have a majority stake in.
 There are stronger incentives to keep the network secure and healthy.